 Most women who have heart disorders—including heart valve disorders (such as mitral valve prolapse) and some birth defects of the heart—can safely give birth to healthy children, without any permanent ill effects on heart function or life span.
 However, women who have moderate or severe heart failure before pregnancy are at considerable risk of problems.
 Before becoming pregnant, such women should talk to their doctor to make sure their disorder is being treated as effectively as possible.

-Pulmonary hypertension (high blood pressure in the arteries of the lungs)
+Severe pulmonary hypertension (high blood pressure in the blood vessels of the lungs)

-Certain heart birth defects, including Eisenmenger syndrome (a complication of some heart defects) and sometimes coarctation of the aorta
+Certain heart birth defects, including some cases of coarctation of the aorta

 Sometimes Marfan syndrome (a hereditary connective tissue disorder)

 Severe aortic stenosis (narrowing of opening of the aortic heart valve)